paulkernfeld/contiguous-data-in-rust/README.md

 }
 ```

-Because the size is dynamic and not known at compile time, the data for a `Vec` can only live on the heap.
+Because the length is dynamic and not known at compile time, the data for a `Vec` can only live on the heap.

 We can split a `Vec` into two separate `Vec`s using the `split_off` method.
 However, doing this (surprisingly?) copies the data.
 [According to user hanna-kruppe on the Rustlang forum,](https://users.rust-lang.org/t/split-owned-vec-t-without-reallocation/6346/2):